 One of the greatest challenges faced by victims in the aftermath of crime is trying to find a new state of normal.
 They are often overwhelmed and confused.
 While many services are currently available for victims in our community, access to those services may require traveling to different offices or searching many websites.
-Victims may need to travel to multiples places to find the services they need.
+Victims may need to travel to multiple places to find the services they need.
 Issues with child care and transportation to these appointments may result in victims making a decision not to seek out the help they need.
 Often victims return to their abusers for financial support, housing, and child care.

-Family Violence is a Community issue
+Family Violence is a Community Issue